Spaghetti-Noodle-Kitty/LBTT/README.md

 >
 > [IPAddress] Fairly self explanatory, sets which IP the local instance of LBTT should use.
 >
-> [Arguments] Here is where the actual selection of the role
+> [Arguments] Here is where the actual selection of the role happens
 > * "-c" Sets the instances role to client
 >
 > * "-b" Sets the instances role to broker